 sex.
 Soliciting means to persuade, induce, or urge someone to do something.

-Soliciting for prostitution also requires the specific intent to engage
+Soliciting for prostitution also requires the specific intent to engage in

-enter your car.
+car.
 In California, a person can still be charged with a solicitation

 even if they never go through with the sexual act.
 Soliciting for prostitution